 Part 3: 6 predictions: What manufacturing could look like after COVID-19

-The COVID-19 coronavirus is causing huge disruption across the globe.
-It’s shutting down supply chains, creating the need for quarantine zones, triggering significant stock market volatility and causing medical supply shortages.
-The manufacturing industry is feeling the ripple effects.
+The COVID-19 pandemic caused huge disruption across the globe.
+It shut down supply chains, created the need for quarantine, triggered significant stock market volatility and caused medical supply shortages.
+The manufacturing industry certainly felt the ripple effects.

-But this isn’t the first time the world has experienced a crisis of this magnitude.
+But the pandemic wasn’t the first time the world experienced a significant crisis.
 And if we look back, we see one big outcome sticking out at us: innovation.
 Every time there’s been a crisis — from a pandemic to a recession — there’s been an equal challenge to innovate.